paulrougieux/cobwood/paper/paper.md

 # Conclusion

-We have created a new representation of forest products markets datasets using N dimensional labelled data arrays based on Xarray.
-The new data structure enhances source code readability so that equations with time and country indexes can be identified in source code with their xarray locator.
+The cobwood package creates a new representation of macroeconomic forest products market data using N dimensional labelled data arrays.
+The new data structure based on x array enhances source code readability so that equations with time and country coordinates can be identified in source code.
+We store metadata such as units as attributes within the data structure.
+NetCDF files preserve Xarray's data model, including dimensions and attributes.
 We hope that this new data structure makes Cobwood a good starting point to implement different forest sector models.
 The scenario configuration file will make it possible to compare many model implementations with many configuration parameters.

 # References